sourcegraph/about/handbook/engineering/campaigns/goals.md

 - We track usage with a monthly MAUs and customer penetration report
 - CE and sales are equipped with enough material and examples to demonstrate the value of campaigns to a broad range of users with varied workflows.

-## Users can create, manage and track large scale campaigns
+## Objective: Users can create, manage and track large scale campaigns
 **Milestones**

 - ✅ Campaigns support monorepos